Zhong-Lab-UCSD/HiCtool/README.md

 Here we plot normalized fend data (```data_type```) of chromosome 6 (```a_chr```), from 50 Mb (```start_coord```) to 54 Mb (```end_coord```) at a bin size of 40 kb (```bin_size```), for species hg38 (```species```).
 We use a colormap (```my_colormap```) which goes from white (no contacts) to red (maximum contact) and we use a upper cut-off of the 95th percentile of the data (```cutoff_type``` and ```cutoff```) to enhance higher order chromatin structure such as topological domains on the heatmap.
 We assign to the bins over the cut-off a specific color (```max_color```) and also we choose to plot the distribution of the contact data as well on a separate histogram (```plot_histogram```).

-The same can be done for the "observed over expected" data:
+The same can be done for the "observed over expected" (enrichment) data:
 ```Python
 plot_chromosome_enrich_data('HiCtool_chr6_40kb_normalized_enrich.txt', a_chr='6', bin_size=40000, full_matrix=False, start_coord=50000000, end_coord=54000000, species='hg38', plot_histogram=True)
 ```